 Yeah!
 It’s really interesting, it gets your focus right.
 Before, I never really gave a shit about looking after myself on the road which has proven to be a really dumb idea. *laughs* So I decided: “Let’s do something as a group”, and we did it with our supports and things as well.
 When we’re headlining, we invite everyone to come and do it.
 It’s so funny because it’s really not the kind of people you’d think.
 But it’s the physical buzz of it, I’m not a crazy yoga person at home, I just do it on the road for some reason and it just keeps me from going nuts.
 And other than that, just hanging out, going on walks to places.
 I know with Griff, our bassist, he’s the first person to find a coffee.
 He’ll be out of the door at 8am getting everyone coffee and that’s his little thing that he does on his own.
 I like to listen to podcasts and chill out for a bit.
 Everyone has their own little way of getting through.
 At the end of the day we are really lucky because we all get along and love each other and that’s a really big plus!

+I love that.
+So what’s your favourite song to play live?
 I think ‘FU’ is probably my favourite to play live because it’s also my favourite one on the album.
 Yeah I love it because the crowd responds so well to it and it’s always such a great response and everyone is vibing it.
 I definitely feel people letting go of some anger when they’re in the crowd there.
 Saying “fuck you” is pretty fun to do when you’re in a group but it’s also a great release and you can feel it from the audience.
 For whatever that song means to them and whoever they are saying “fuck you” to, you can definitely feel it coming off them.
 And I’m like “YES that is what that song is for.”
 That song is for you to have that moment to be like fuck this place, fuck this person or whatever the hell.. just like, fuck it.
 It’s just a really fun song to play live.

+What would you say to young fans who have that energy (maybe they express it through music, some other creative thing, or even activism?)
+A word of advice?
 I’d say listen to your gut because that’s usually right, listen to those instincts.
 Don’t let anybody sway you.
 You know your own path, you’ve got it in you.
 We are often pushed and swayed in different directions and I think that the best person to trust is yourself and believe in what you feel.

+You mention that you’ve changed a lot since making Big Grief because you started it more a few years ago, what can we expect from WAAX in 2020, after your big tour?
+What have you got brewing?
 Well, we are kind of in the infant stages of working on our new record.
 I only recently just started having this… whenever I am ready to make a record, my whole body, holistically, soul, mind, whatever the hell all align and I’m like “okay now I am ready to make a record.”

+So now’s the time?
 Yeah.
 That’s it.
 I woke up one morning about a month ago, and I’ve been writing heaps.
 It’s not like I stop writing it’s more like, I’m writing because it’s nice and fun but I always need to have that feeling.
 I was like “Oh, when is it going to happen?” and then I just stopped thinking about it.
 I woke up one morning and I was like “I know I’m going to start now, let’s start a record!”
 I always look at things from a macro point of view, I’m like “okay how do I want the overall idea to be?” and once I’ve decided on that, I start working and filling in all the blanks and being like “this is the vibe I’m looking for”, and then everything else follows.
 It is a really exciting time and we are looking at doing some international touring which will be fun, so there’s heaps of stuff in the works.
 I think it is going to be an exciting year for us, a really big year I think.